 On October 31, 2019, as part of our overall strategy to become a pure-play industrial tools and services company, the Company completed the sale of the businesses comprising its former Engineered Components & Systems ("EC&S") segment to wholly owned subsidiaries of BRWS Parent LLC, a Delaware limited liability company and affiliate of One Rock Capital Partners II, LP, for a sales price of \$215.8 million, inclusive of \$1.3 million of purchase price from the customary finalization of working capital negotiations in the third quarter of fiscal 2020.
-Approximately \$3.0 million of the purchase price was paid in four equal quarterly installments after closing, of which the last \$0.7 million was received in the three months ended November 30, 2020 (this final payment was received greater than one year from the divestiture date and, as such, is reflected in "Cash provided by financing activities - discontinued operations" within the Condensed Consolidated Statements of Cash Flows).
-In connection with the completion of the sale in the three months ended November 30, 2019, the Company recorded a net loss of \$4.2 million, comprised of a loss of \$22.4 million representing the excess of the net assets (exclusive of deferred tax assets and liabilities associated with subsidiaries of the Company whose stock was sold as part of the transaction) as compared to the purchase price less costs to sell and the recognition in earnings of the cumulative effect of foreign currency exchange gains and losses during the year, largely offset by an income tax benefit of \$18.2 million associated with the write off of the net deferred tax liability on subsidiaries of the EC&S segment for which the stock was divested.
-The Company also recognized an additional \$3.3 million of impairment & divestiture costs in the three months ended November 30, 2019 associated with the accelerated vesting of restricted stock awards for employees terminated as part of the transaction and \$2.7 million of additional divestiture charges which were necessary to comp
+Approximately \$3.0 million of the purchase price was paid in four equal quarterly installments after closing, of which the last \$0.7 million was received in the six months ended February 28, 2021 (this final payment was received greater than one year from the divestiture date and, as such, is reflected in "Cash provided by financing activities - discontinued operations" within the Condensed Consolidated Statements of Cash Flows).
+In connection with the completion of the sale and after consideration of working capital adjustments, the Company recorded, in fiscal 2020, a net loss of \$4.7 million, comprised of a loss of \$23.0 million representing the excess of the net assets (exclusive of deferred tax assets and liabilities associated with subsidiaries of the Company whose stock was sold as part of the transaction) as compared to the purchase price less costs to sell and the recognition in earnings of the cumulative effect of foreign currency exchange gains and losses during the year, largely offset by an income tax benefit of \$18.3 million associated with the write off of the net deferred tax liability on subsidiaries of the EC&S segment for which the stock was divested.
+The Company also recognized in conjunction with the completion of the sale an additional \$3.3 million of impairment & divestiture costs associated with the accelerated vesting of restricted stock awards for employees terminated as part of the transaction and \$2.7 million of additional divestiture charges